cs-amy/project-codebase/models/readme.md

-# This directory will store trained models
+# This directory stores trained models